-If you have been nodding, you already have one of these most stereotypically feminine traits.
+If you have been nodding, you already have one of these stereotypically feminine traits.
 Women are often portrayed as disgusted by the sight of anything dirty, unhygienic or filthy.
-Whether it is a dirty bathroom or messy sheets, make sure you stick to what you're comfortable with.
+This isn't always true, though.
+Some of us love to run in the mud or take pleasure in living in a filthy apartment.
+Just make sure you stick to what you're comfortable with.

 14. Avoid Swearing Excessively

 In most social environments, it's important not to use swear words in every other sentence.
 Both women and men should think before using swear words in front of others, especially in more formal environments like offices and workplaces.

 However, in popular culture, women are often associated with speaking more politely all the time.
 Just be yourself and express yourself the way you want to when you're with your friends and family!